ezsystems/docker-php/README.md

 ## Overview

-This is part of our [ez-docker-tools](https://github.com/ezsystems/docker-tools), currently in beta, and hence images here are tagged as v0.x.y.
+This is part of our [ez-docker-tools](https://github.com/ezsystems/docker-tools), currently in beta, and hence docker hub tags is in the format `ezsystems/php:7.0-v0`.

 Aim is to reach stable sometime in second half of 2016, after a periode of testing by community.